Persistence of Galois property of hypersurfaces over algebraic integers across other characteristics: Introduction

 \section{Introduction}

-Let $k$ be an algebraically closed filed, and denote the characteristic of $k$ by $\rmc(k)$.
+Let \( k \) be a field.
+We denote the characteristic of \( k \) by \( \mathrm{char}(k) \), and its algebraic closure by \( \overline{k} \).
 For an irreducible algebraic variety $Y$ over $k$, let $k(Y)$ be the function field of $Y$.
 The automorphism group of $k(Y)$ naturally coincides with the group of birational transformations ${\rm Bir}(Y)$ of $Y$ onto itself ([\ref{bio:rh}, Chapter I. Theorem 4.4]).

-Let $\mb P^m_k$ be the projective space of dimension $m$ over $k$, and let $\mac X$ be an irreducible hypersurface of degree $d\geq 4$ in $\mb P_k^{n+1}$.
-Consider a point $P\in \mathbb P_k^{n+1}$ and the projection $\pi_P\co X\dashrightarrow \mb P_k^n$ with center $P$.
-Since $\pi_P$ is a dominant rational map, we have an extension of function fields $\pi_P^{\ast}\co k(\mb P_k^n)\hookrightarrow k(\mac X)$ with $[k(\mac X):k(\mb P_k^n)]=d-1$ (resp. $d$) if $\mac X$ is smooth at $P$ (resp. $P\not\in \mac X$).
-The point $P\in\mathbb P_k^{n+1}$ is called \ep{\tb{a Galois point}} for $\mac X$ if the extension $k(\mac X)/k(\mb P^n_k)$ is a Galois extension ([\ref{bio:ft14},\ref{bio:h06},\ref{bio:my00},\ref{bio:y01f},\ref{bio:y01g},\ref{bio:y03}]).
+Let $\mb P^m(k)$ be the projective space of dimension $m$ over $k$, and let $\mac X$ be an irreducible hypersurface of degree $d\geq 4$ in $\mb P^{n+1}(k)$.
+Consider a point $P\in \mathbb P^{n+1}(k)$ and the projection $\pi_P\co \mac X\dashrightarrow \mb ^n(k)$ with center $P$.
+Since $\pi_P$ is a dominant rational map, we have an extension of function fields $\pi_P^{\ast}\co k(\mb P^n(k))\hookrightarrow k(\mac X)$ with $[k(\mac X):k(\mb P^n(k))]=d-1$ (resp. $d$) if $\mac X$ is smooth at $P$ (resp. $P\not\in \mac X$).
+The point $P\in\mathbb P^{n+1}(k)$ is called \ep{\tb{a Galois point}} for $\mac X$ if the extension $k(\mac X)/k(\mb P^n(k))$ is a Galois extension ([\ref{bio:ft14},\ref{bio:h06},\ref{bio:my00},\ref{bio:y01f},\ref{bio:y01g},\ref{bio:y03}]).
 If $P\in \mac X$ $($resp. $P\not\in \mac X)$, then we call $P$ \ep{\tb {an inner Galois point}} $($resp. \ep{\tb {an outer Galois point}}$)$.

 Elements of the projective linear group ${\rm PGL}(n+1, k)$ that preserve $\mac X$ induce automorphisms of $\mac X$, and hence they induce automorphisms of $k(\mac X)$.
-For a Galois point $P$ for $\mac X$, if the Galois group $G$ of $k(\mac X)/k(\mb P^n_k)$ is induced by a subgroup of ${\rm PGL}(n+1,k)$, then $P$ is called \ep{\tb{an extendable Galois point}}.
-If $\mac X$ is smooth, then all Galois points for $\mac X$ are extendable ([\ref{bio:acgh},\ref{bio:mm63},\ref{bio:y01g}]).
+For a Galois point $P$ for $\mac X$, if the Galois group $G$ of $k(\mac X)/k(\mb P^n(k))$ is induced by a subgroup of ${\rm PGL}(n+1,k)$, then $P$ is called \ep{\tb{an extendable Galois point}}.
+If $\mac X$ is smooth, then all Galois points for $\mac X$ are extendable over $\ol{k}$.
+Indeed, for smooth hypersurfaces, any transformation is an automorphism, ex ofcept in the case of smooth quartic surfaces in $\mathbb{P}^3$ ([\ref{bio:acgh},\ref{bio:mm63}]).
+Even in this exceptional case, it was shown that all Galois points for smooth quartic surfaces are extendable ([\ref{bio:y01g}]).